-There are different instrument specific software aspects that might need consideration for a certain type x of measuring instrument.
-These aspects should be treated in a systematic manner as follows: Each sub-chapter 10.x should be subdivided into sub-chapters 10.x.y where y covers the following aspects.
+There are different instrument-specific software aspects that might need consideration for a certain type of measuring instrument.
+These aspects should be treated in a systematic manner as follows: Each instrument-specific sub-chapter should be subdivided into the following categories.